 Copy and paste the “global” conversion tag on each page.
 With a Carrot website, this is very easy.
-Simply past the “global” tag in your “Additional Sitewide Tracking Scripts” under the “Settings” section.
+Paste the “global” tag in your “Additional Sitewide Tracking Scripts” under the “Settings” section.

-The second “tracking” tag needs to be added to the page after the initial form signup.
+After the initial form signup, the second “tracking” tag must be added to the page.
 That page could be a thank you page or another “more information” page.
 For Carrot websites, this will be the Step-2 page.
 Copy and paste the conversation tag into the “Tracking Codes” section.

 Without inserting a conversion tag, you’ll be blindly managing your campaign.
-If properly placed, you will be able to see value information using your Google Ads dashboard.
+You can see value information using your Google Ads dashboard if properly placed.

 Find out how to make sure your conversion tracking tag is working.

 - Set up call tracking.
-You can either use the Google Ads call tracking feature (which will not track specific call information) or use more of a complete recording tool such as CallFire or CallRail.
+You can use the Google Ads call tracking feature (which will not track specific call information) or a complete recording tool such as CallRail.

 Integrate with Your CRM to track your deals: